Planning your walk

 After the walk

 Fill in a walk report and email it to the Walk Reports Coordinator with a copy to the Walks Programme Coordinator.
-Refer any footpath problems to the Footpath Secretary.
+Refer any footpath problems to a Footpath Secretary.

 - Mole Valley Ramblers walk in most weathers but occasionally, at the discretion of the leader, walks might have to be cancelled because of bad weather (excessive wind, floods or very heavy snow and ice), or because of illness.